topalovic/duplo/README.md

 ## Usage

-Let's say you like matrices (bear with me), but not rolling them out by hand or writing nested loops to populate them.
-Or you might need a few nested hashes to test something real quick in the console, but generating them can be a royal PITA.
+Let's say you like matrices (bear with me), but not rolling them out by hand or writing loops to populate them.
+Or you might need a few nested hashes to test something real quick in the console, but generating them can be a royal pain.

 So how about this: